 Stepsay Family Post Doctoral Fellowship in Classics

 The Department of Classics and Humanities at San Diego State University invites applications for a one-year appointment (renewable for a second year contingent upon performance and funding availability) for the Stepsay Family Post Doctoral Fellow in classics.
 The Stepsay Fellow is designed to allow fresh post docs adequate time for research, while teaching a minimum course load in classics and mentoring students in the major.
-The selected fellow will engage in a comprehensive research, teaching, and mentoring experience.
+The selected fellow will engage in a comprehensive research, teaching, and mentoring.
 Applicants should be prepared to teach courses in Greek and/or Latin language and literature at all levels, and to offer courses in classical literature, world mythology and culture in translation.
 Preference will be given to candidates with training and experience teaching hybrid and/or online classes.
 The Fellow will teach one course each semester (Fall and Spring), achieve significant progress on a research project, give a public presentation at the end the year, and participate in the intellectual life of the department and campus.
 The successful appointee must have received his/her Ph.D. between July 1, 2014 and June 1, 2018.
-The appointment offers a salary of $45,000 per year and is benefits eligible.
+The appointment offers a salary of $45,000 per year with an additional $1,500 available for research related travel, and is benefits eligible.
 This is a 12-month appointment beginning July 1, 2018.

 SDSU is a large, diverse, urban university and Hispanic-Serving Institution with a commitment to diversity, equity, and inclusive excellence.
 Our campus community is diverse in many ways, including race, religion, color, sex, age, disability, marital status, sexual orientation, gender identity and expression, national origin, pregnancy, medical condition, and covered veteran status.
 We strive to build and sustain a welcoming environment for all.
 SDSU is seeking applicants with demonstrated experience in and/or commitment to teaching and working effectively with individuals from diverse backgrounds and members of underrepresented groups.